cyclr/docs/pages/launch/partner-connector-install.md

 **Note:** `AuthValue` and `Properties` may be empty depending on the specific setup of the connector, if that is the case they can be ignored when creating the deploy request.

-Once you have fetched the Partner Connector properties you can include them in the body of your request to deploy Launch or Marketplace:
+Once you have fetched the Partner Connector properties you can include them in the body of your request to deploy LAUNCH or Marketplace:

     {
         "Username": "user@example.com",